abubakr223/Project-1/README.md

 ## Description

-The app that I made is a meditation app that I made with html,css and java script Features
+This is a site i made about rugby

-It such as changing background music and a timer Citation
+##Citation

 1. One front page with all the content on it Installation